Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 “You serious, bro?”
 Henry put his bong on the coffee-table and stood.
 He was an inch shorter than Dan, but twice the weight.
 “Can’t you see I’d beat the shit out of you?”

 “All I’m worried about is cutting my knuckles on your sunglasses.”
 Now the crowd spoke behind their hands.
-The frat-brothers in togas were ready to tackle Dan to the floor.
-“So if you wanna fight, take ‘em off.”
+Frat-brothers in togas were ready to tackle Dan to the floor.
+“So if you wanna fight, take `em off.”
 Henry took off his sunglasses.
+His eyes were bloodshot.
 “The toga, too.
-I don’t want you to blame your bed-sheets for tripping you when you regain consciousness.
+I don’t want you blaming your bed-sheets for tripping you up once you regain consciousness.
 Because I’ll knock you out,” Dan said, in case it wasn’t clear.

 “Dainty, please!
 Sit down!”